NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 All devices will be marked as manually added type.

 >We will add two device lists to two individually created sites respectively.
 In this sub-step involves two parts;
-1) Add 4 devices into the site with site path: "My Network/America/Burlington/Netbrain"
+>>1) Add 4 devices into the site with site path: "My Network/America/Burlington/Netbrain"
-2) Add 4 devices (which are different with first part) to another site with site path: "My Network/America".
+>>2) Add 4 devices (which are different with first part) to another site with site path: "My Network/America".

 ***4b. call get_site_devices API***
->In order to confirm that we have correctly added the devices to each sites, we will call [Get Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Get%20Site%20Devices%20API.md) to output the details of each site.
-The result will include all devices belonging to each sites specified by site name.
-Note that the siteID must be a leaf site ID (not root or container site), otherwise, error will return.
+>In order to confirm that we have correctly added the devices to each sites, we will call [Get Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Get%20Site%20Devices%20API.md) to output the details of each site. <br>
+The result will include all devices belonging to each sites specified by site name. <br>
+Note that the siteID must be a leaf site ID (not root or container site).
+Otherwise, error will return.

 ***4c. call replace_site_devices API***
 > In this step, we will focus on changing the device groups in a site, via [Replace Site Devices API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Replace%20Site%20Devices%20API.md).